SRMSAT-OBC/Sat_Detection_Gen_dataset/README.md

 # Sat_Detection_Gen_dataset
+Add other members and make this private repo
 This project will create dataset to train ML model for tracking of satellite

 I have created a program to rotate and zoom a cube using OpenGL and PyGame.
 You have to